CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 Fix: The announcement could have been created without selecting a course
 Fix: Deleting a student was deleting their user account too
 Fix: Bulk Actions was not working in the courses, instructors, students' page
-Fix: A student was being See More in the same course multiple times
+Fix: A student was being enrolled in the same course multiple times
 Fix: The Tutor Free Download link was wrong when only Tutor Pro was active
 Fix: Lesson Page container was being narrow on some Screens
 Fix: WP Editor was not working while creating a lesson